Strong Duality for a Multiple-Good Monopolist: Applying Theorem to find optimal mechanisms

 where the last equality used the identity $\frac{x}{1-x} = \frac{1}{1-x}-1$.
 We also observe that $f_1(x)x = 0$ whenever $x=0$ or $x=1$ (as long as $b_1>1$), and an analogous property holds for $y$.
 Thus, the transformed measure $\mu$ is comprised of: \begin{itemize} \item a point mass of +1 at the origin; and \item mass distributed on $[0,1]^2$ according to the density function

 \end{itemize} Note that in the case $b_i=1$, our analysis still holds, except there is also positive mass on the boundary $x_i=1$.

-\paragraph{Concrete Example} We now analyze a concrete example of two independent Beta distributed items where $a_1=a_2=1$ and $b_1=b_2=2$.
+\paragraph{Deriving the Optimal Mechanism for a Concrete Setting of Parameters.} We now analyze a concrete example of two independent Beta distributed items where $a_1=a_2=1$ and $b_1=b_2=2$.
 That is, we consider two items whose values are distributed independently according to the following two density functions on $[0,1]$:

 As discussed above, the transformed measure $\mu$ comprises: \begin{itemize} \item a point mass of +1 at the origin; and \item mass distributed on $[0,1]^2$ according to the density function

 \end{itemize} {Note that the density of $\mu$ is positive on $\mathcal{P} = \left\{ (x,y) \in (0,1)^2 :\frac{1}{1-x} + \frac{1}{1-y} > 5\right\} \cup \{ \vec{0}\}$ and non-positive on $ \mathcal{N} = \left\{ (x,y) \in [0,1)^2 \setminus \{\vec{0}\}:\frac{1}{1-x} + \frac{1}{1-y} \leq 5 \right\}$, and that $\mathcal{N} \cup \{\vec{0}\}$ is a decreasing set.}